pymanga/pyMANGA/ResourceLib/BelowGround/Individual/FixedSalinity/FixedSalinity.md

         example below)
     variant (string): (optional) Variant to calculate salinity reduction factor.
 Default is "bettina".
 See Notes for more information. sine (nesting-tag): (optional) Calculate salinity for each time step based on a sine function.
-See notes for details. amplitude (float): parameter defining the amplitude of the sine function stretch_h (float): parameter defining the horizontal stretch of the sine function.
-Default: 58 deviation (float): parameter defining the standard deviation to pick salinity value from sine function.
+See notes for details. amplitude (sine-nested float): parameter defining the amplitude of the sine function stretch_h (sine-nested float): parameter defining the horizontal stretch of the sine function.
+Default: 58 deviation (sine-nested float): parameter defining the standard deviation to pick salinity value from sine function.
 Default: 0

 **Notes:**